• English

 Tahta is located in the Sohag Governorate of Egypt along the west bank of the Nile.
-It is well known for being the birthplace of the famous Egyptian writer Refaa El Tahtawy and important religious leader Sheikh Said El Naqshabandy.
-The city is situated between Asyut and Akhmim and includes many small villages and towns.
-The major source of economy in Tahta is trade and agriculture and Tahta is also well known in Egypt for its furniture industry.
+It is well known for being the birthplace of the famous Egyptian writer Refaa El Tahtawy and influential religious leader Sheikh Said El Naqshabandy.
+The city is between Asyut and Akhmim and includes many small villages and towns.
+The primary sources of economy in Tahta are trade and agriculture, and the municipality is also well known in Egypt for its furniture industry.

 About Sohag Governorate